 - Catmint.
 Easy to grow and low maintenance.
 Best in borders.

 - Lavender.
 Gorgeous smelling plant.
 Hardy.
 Great for garden borders.
 There are lots of different species of lavender to choose from.

 - Rosemary.
-Lovely smell and great for using in your cooking.
+Lovely smell and great for use in your cooking.

 - Peppermint.
 Grows in a clump with dense blue flowers.

 - Pennyroyal.
 An upright herbaceous perennial with a sharp aroma.
 Great for repelling insects.